prosyslab/DAFL-artifact/README.md

 Please keep in mind that reducing the number of iterations will cause fluctuation of the results due to the randomness of the fuzzing process and may be the cause of the difference in the results.

+With a machine capable of running 40 fuzzing sessions in parallel, the required time for each experiment is as follows.
+- Table 2 scaled down : 8 days
+- Figure 7 scaled down : 6 days (2 days if you reuse the results from Table 2)
+- Figure 8 scaled down: 8 days (4 days if you reuse the results from Table 2)
+- Figure 9 scaled down: 8 days (6 days if you reuse the results from Table 2)

 ### __3.4.
 Running the minimal version of 3.2__

 Taking the scaled-down version to an extreme, we also provide a minimal version of the experiment.